igorkasyanchuk/rails_db/README.md

 ## Requirements

-Version `>2.0` 100% works with Ruby 2.3+, and Rails 5 and Rails 6 (2.3.1 requires >= Rails 6, for Rails 5 use 2.2.1).
-As for other versions of RoR use 1.6 version of gem.
-Also there are automated tests running on Travis CI.
 Supports: PostgreSQL, MySQL, SQLite.
 Not sure about other adapters.
 Since gem is using ActiveRecord it will work with others DBs.

 For older versions of Rails (Rails 3.2, 4.X) please user `gem "rails_db", "1.6"`.